Reading time 7 Minutes

 Sometimes I was lucky.
 I was in a Zoom video meeting with my sister.
 She could then call the nurses concerned on their mobile phones.
 If that didn't help either, the team leader and the head of the nursing service had to have a go.
 According to the motto, when the boss rings the doorbell, you can't ignore it.
 But what's the point?
 In the acute moment, I got nothing out of all this.
 There is no prospect of a learning effect either, since the team leader himself regularly slept through the unmistakably loud alarm.
 And there was no head of nursing there for months.

 Change of scene.
-Once again, a new care service.
+Another new care service.
 Everything should be better.
-I would like to start by saying that I have never felt so well cared for as I do today.
+I would like to start by saying that I have never felt as well cared for as I do today.
 I am mega happy.
-Stupidly, negative experiences trigger people much faster and more persistently than positive ones.
-And so it leaves a rather bad taste in my mouth when I am wrongly stored twice - by different carers - within just one week.
-On top of that, they don't hear their own alarm clocks to put me in bed at night.
-So of course I wake up in pain at night.
-Quite a stupid thing, that.
-If I then set off the alarm for 50 minutes, as in both of these cases, and no nurse notices even the slightest bit... then something goes very wrong.
+Unfortunately, negative experiences trigger people much faster and more persistently than positive ones.
+And so it leaves a pretty bad aftertaste when I'm incorrectly stored twice in just one week - by different carers.
+On top of that, they don't hear their own alarm clocks to position me at night.
+So of course I wake up at night in pain.
+It's a pretty stupid thing.
+If I then set off the alarm for 50 minutes, as in both of these cases, and no carer hears even the slightest bit of it... then something is really going wrong.

 And then the third nurse in a week arrives, who already falls asleep several times during the day and makes me ring the alarm hundreds of times (according to the machine's log) for over 1.5 hours at night.
 I am drenched in pain and sweat.
 Because once again he doesn't understand that you don't put patients directly on the shoulder bone.
 You pull the shoulder out.
 And pissing off for three or four hours during paid working hours is never a good idea.
 Especially not as a 1:1 intensive care nurse for a ventilator-dependent ALS patient with tetraparesis.
 But he does it several days and nights in a row.
 In itself a reason for immediate dismissal.
 But what are you going to do, you can't find any nursing staff.

-In the end, it's not only me who feels really uncomfortable, but my friends are seriously worried about me.
+In the end, it's no longer just me who feels extremely unwell, but my friends are seriously worried about me.
 If - as happened during the day - the lid of the humidifier had come off again while the carer was asleep, you wouldn't be reading this.
 I would be dead now.

-His comment on this when I asked him repeated to confront me: After all, I set an alarm clock.
-I would have come at some point.
-Sorry, so much stupidity should be forbidden.
-But hopefully you have finally understood that by now, after Geli and Erik have once again taken over your night shift and sent you to bed.
-You could at least have thanked them for saving your ass.
-Unbelievable.
+His comment on this when I asked him repeated to confront me: I set myself an alarm clock.
+I would have arrived at some point.
+Sorry, so much stupidity should be banned.
+But hopefully you've finally realised that by now, after Geli and Erik took over your night shift again and sent you to bed.
+You could have at least thanked them for saving your arse.
+Really unbelievable.
 Luckily my doorbell is so loud that they managed to wake you up.
-I've been waiting there for food and drink for ages and three days.
-And rang the doorbell for over 20 minutes, with the alarm of my eye control and the leakage alarm of the respirator at the same time.
-Dinner was cancelled once again, but you immediately brought up the subject of the PEG.
-Very thin ice, my dear, so very thin ice.
+I waited ages and three days for something to eat and drink.
+And rang the doorbell for over 20 minutes, with my eye control alarm and the ventilator leak alarm going off at the same time.
+Dinner was cancelled again, but then you brought up the subject of the PEG again.
+Very thin ice, my dear, very thin ice.

 The only thing that tops this is the drivel you served up to my physiotherapist.
 I'm not in good shape, she said.
 The shoulder is tense and I look tired, she remarked.
 This nurse seriously says that I have problems with bowel movements and that's why I feel so bad.
 No kidding, I would have liked to punch you in the face.
 At least admit that you really fucked up for once.